Dalbergia velutina

 Dalbergia velutina (synonym D. pierreana) is a species of liana.
 The genus Dalbergia is placed in the subfamily Faboideae and tribe Dalbergieae.

-The recorded range of this species is from Assam to southern China, Indochina and Peninsula Malaysia.
+The recorded range of this species is from Assam to southern China, Indochina and Peninsular Malaysia.
 In Vietnam it may be known under its synonym Dalbergia pierreana or trắc Pierre.

 Varieties

 Plants of the World Online currently includes: